kkb0318/irsa-manager/README.md

 ## Setup

-Follow these steps to set up IRSA on your non-EKS cluster:
+Follow these steps to set up IRSA on your cluster:

 1. Set AWS Secret for IRSA Manager